Country Guides

 Royal Thai Embassy & Consulates in India

-- Royal Thai Embassy, New Delhi — D-1/3, Vasant Vihar, New Delhi 110057.
+- Royal Thai Embassy, New Delhi, D-1/3, Vasant Vihar, New Delhi 110057.
 Serves North India.

-- Royal Thai Consulate, Mumbai — 12th Floor, Express Towers, Nariman Point, Mumbai 400021.
+- Royal Thai Consulate, Mumbai, 12th Floor, Express Towers, Nariman Point, Mumbai 400021.
 Serves Maharashtra, Gujarat, Goa.

-- Royal Thai Consulate, Kolkata — 18B Mandeville Gardens, Kolkata 700019.
+- Royal Thai Consulate, Kolkata, 18B Mandeville Gardens, Kolkata 700019.
 Serves East India.

-- Royal Thai Consulate, Chennai — 106 Chamiers Road, R.A.
+- Royal Thai Consulate, Chennai, 106 Chamiers Road, R.A.
 Puram, Chennai 600028.
 Serves Tamil Nadu, Kerala, Karnataka, Andhra Pradesh, Telangana.

 Top Thailand Destinations for Indian Travellers

-- Phuket — Beaches (Patong, Kata, Karon), island hopping, diving.
-3–5 days.
+- Phuket, Beaches (Patong, Kata, Karon), island hopping, diving.
+3 to 5 days.

 Thailand Trip Cost for Indians (2026 Estimates)